lubenicapp/collectionist_test/README.md

 yet it is not implemented

-The BusinessHour model store the data as a string which will be parsed as a JSON This allows easy modification on the format or data stored, like timezone
+The BusinessHour model store the data as a string which will be parsed as a JSON This allows easy modification on the format or data stored, like adding timezone

 ## language support